integrated-personal-data-system/.github/profile/README.md

 : TODO

 SSI-Focused
-:This SSI-focused project will run in parallel to the Organization-Focused project.
+: This SSI-focused project will run in parallel to the Organization-Focused project.
 It will develop and implement a series of prototype 'decentralized' Blockchain networks, with each version better meeting the needs of more organizations.
 We expect the Organization-Focused project to trade off SSI principles to achieved needed security.
 This SSI-Focus project will take longer, but will eventually meet those same organizational requirements, but while also meeting the principles of SSI.
 Interested collaborators should join this project or join the [SSI Focused Team](https://github.com/orgs/I-AM-project/teams/ssi-focused).

 <br/>